 There’s so much more one can do with a potato.
 Rice one can boil or throw over the bride and groom at a wedding.
 What a waste!
 Imagine throwing boiled potatoes at a bride and groom.
 It could be the harbinger of awkward things to come, especially if the groom got bits of mashed potato on his black tuxedo.

 TWO THINGS ABOUT MYSELF

 At last we have arrived at this most revealing section.
 Some of you have been faithful online friends for seven or eight years, and some just a few weeks.
 Some know things about me that others don’t.
 Anyway, here are bits of me in no particular order and for no particular reason:

-Anyway, it’s just as well that this wonderful award asks for only three, otherwise I’d be talking about myself all day.
+Anyway, it’s just as well that this wonderful award asks for only two, otherwise I’d be talking about myself all day.

 I now have to ask five questions and nominate others.
 Well, this is the sad bit.
 I should’ve said it at the beginning.
 I don’t nominate, but I mention the blog addresses of other bloggers I follow that I like and maybe you miss out on.
 If I don’t mention you, know that I don’t NOT mention you to make you feel bad.

 a).
 Passing on the flame.
 This is an archive of poetry translations (Medieval/Baroque/Modern/etc) from the German, by Peter Lach-Newinsky.
 I like this site because it exposes something to me that I wouldn’t have a clue about otherwise.